weshcooper/datatheory/content/post/linear-regression-and-multiple-regression-in-r.md

 title = "Linear Regression and Multiple Regression in R"

 +++
 In this post, we will cover linear regression, a popular statistical technique used to analyze data when the dependent variable is continuous.
+To explain how to do this analysis in R we will examine the ... data set.